EdWhitwellDev/Image-LaTeX/README.md

 1. **Rudimentary Image Recognition**:
    - A custom CNN was developed from scratch without the use of frameworks like TensorFlow or PyTorch.
-   - Due to limited computational power, the CNN could only identify one character at a time.
+   - Due to limited computational power, and basic implementation, the CNN could only identify one character at a time opposed to a object detection algorithm that could lable all characters in the image.
-   - Multiple networks were required to cover different character sets, necessitating manual user categorization.
+   - Multiple networks were required to cover different character sets, requiring manual user categorization.

 2. **Development Context**:
    - As my first large-scale project, the architecture and code styling reflect my learning curve.
-   - The image recognition component, though functional, highlights the need for a more robust neural network.
+   - The image recognition component, though functional, is not suitable for a real world product, in any context other than my NEA, using more powerful libaries like tensorflow or pytorch would be an obvious choice, however this would have impacted my grade.

 ---

 ## 🛠️ Future Improvements
-While the current implementation has limitations, the core concept is scalable with the following changes:
+While the current implementation has limitations, the core concept is viable with the following changes:
-- Implementing larger, more advanced networks (e.g., TensorFlow or PyTorch).
+- Implementing larger, more advanced networks (utilizing TensorFlow or PyTorch).
 - Automating the character categorization process.

 Despite these limitations, the project has been an invaluable learning experience.
 It taught me: